gecio/gecio.github.io/docs/_optimist/guided_tour/step14/index.en.md

   - <name of the parameter>
 ```

--   label: name of the group
+-  `label`: name of the group
--   description: Gives us the possibility to describe the group
+-  `description`: Gives us the possibility to describe the group
--   parameter: A list of all parameters in this group
+-  `parameter`: A list of all parameters in this group
--   name of the parameter: the name of the parameter which we had
+-   `name of the parameter`: the name of the parameter which we had
     defined in the parameter section

 Parameter